immutant/immutant.org/news/2013-08-20-openshift-clustering.md

     rhc scale-cartridge immutant -a demo 2

-Again, this will take a few minutes.
-If you're still monitoring your log, you'll eventually see the gears discover each other.
-You can run the following to see the state of your gears:
+Again, this will take a few minutes, and it may return an error even though the operation actually succeeded.
+You can run the following to see the definitive state of your gears:

     rhc show-app --gears